joebew42/elixir_absinthe_playground/README.md

 - write a simple "hello world" GraphQL endpoint.
 - write a test for `posts` endpoint
 - remove the `hello` endpoint
+- document the how to run tests in the `Readme.md`

 **DOING**

 **TODO**